-If appropriate and after consultation with parents, students are allowed to carry and administer their own medication.
+If appropriate and after consultation with parents / carers, students are allowed to carry and administer their own medication.
 A meeting between the academy, the student and a parent / carer should precede the arrangement commencing, with clear agreement being made regarding level of supervision required, the importance of medications not being shared or left unattended, and ongoing monitoring and review of the arrangement.
+When the medication being carried resents potential risks to others, a risk assessment must be carried out.

-Asthma inhalers and adrenalin auto-injectors.
-Students who are prescribed a salbutamol inhaler, sometimes referred to as a reliever or 'blue' inhaler, should carry it on their person at all times.
+6.3 Asthma inhalers and adrenalin auto-injectors.
+Students who are prescribed a salbutamol inhaler, sometimes referred to as a reliever or 'blue' inhaler, should have quick and easy access to it at all times.
+Dependent on the age and needs of the student, as well as contextual factors such as movement around the building and the activities they are taking part in, this may mean that inhalers are stored in a central location or that the student carries their own inhaler with them.
 These inhalers should be in date and clearly labelled with the student's name.
 The academy should be aware of, and have a record of, which students this applies to and monitor on an ongoing basis.
 Wherever possible, a second salbutamol inhaler should be stored, as per the guidelines above, for emergency use.